 Data quality as the foundation for everything else

-AI strategy builders, automatic optimization, mass backtests, social features – these are all powerful tools.
+AI strategy builders, automatic optimization, batch backtests, social features – these are all powerful tools.
 But they only deliver their full value when the underlying data they operate on is solid.

 A backtest with inaccurate data produces inaccurate results – and decisions based on inaccurate results cost real money in live trading.
-That is why data quality forms the foundation at SPAIKE: real market data, NBBO-based extreme values and second-level exit resolution.
+That is why data quality forms the foundation at SPAIKE: real market data, NBBO-based extreme values, Tick Entries, Tick Drilldown, CapNonOpeningLosses and realistic slippage.
 On this foundation, every other feature can deliver what it was built for – reliable results instead of beautiful illusions.

 FAQ

-Yes, because additional second-level or tick-level data is loaded and analyzed within the exit minute.
-That is why Drilldown is not available for mass backtests (batch backtests) – the additional computation time would be too high.
+Yes, because additional tick data is loaded and analyzed within the exit minute.
+That is why Tick Drilldown is not available for batch backtests – the additional computation time would be too high.

 What exactly is the difference between NBBO and trade data?